Humbly Homemade

 • Shredded phyllo dough - you can find this in most major grocery stores; we usually get ours in the frozen section at our local halal store

 • Vegan butter - makes the phyllo dough super crispy and golden brown as it bakes.
-I like the brand Miyoko's, or you can make your own homemade vegan butter.
+I like the brand Miyoko's.

 • Vegan cream cheese - allow your cream cheese to sit out at room temperature to soften so it's easier to spread.
 I like the brands Tofutti and Kite Hill.